mattbruv/ccsr/README.md

 This port aims to be as accurate as possible to the original game.
 Bugs in the original game exist in the remake, like the broken collision detection, random misplaced messages, etc.
 Some quality of life features and improvements were also added.

 - **High Resolution.** - The game now runs at full screen to fill your monitor's screen resolution.
 Graphics are upscaled to give nice crisp HD gampelay.
+Gone are the days where you have to squint to see a tiny 416x320 pixel screen.
 - **60+ FPS** - The game runs at the FPS rate of your monitor, with animations being interpolated to provide a smoother gameplay experience, as opposed to the original game's rough 12 FPS. (though this setting can be disabled if you enjoy horrible frame rates)
 - **Translations** - The game currently supports English and Spanish, and can be translated to more languages if someone chooses to contribute a translation to their language in the future.
 Textures with English text are also translated.
 - **Volume Control** - You can now individually adjust the sound of the theme music and sound effects.
 A common complaint was the repetitive theme music, which can now be adjusted.